inspire-1a03/eru-2020/docs/eru-day1.md

 } // curly braces contain the commands at the top and bottom
 ```

-In this casee, there is no returned value (the term ```void``` is used to indicate this), the name of the function is *setup*, there are no input values (thus the empty parentheses), and there is only one command executed.
+In this case, there is no returned value (the term ```void``` is used to indicate this), the name of the function is *setup*, there are no input values (thus the empty parentheses), and there is only one command executed.

 #### Q1:
 - In this example, the only command executed in the setup function is ```pinMode(LED_BUILTIN, OUTPUT);```.
 What does this line do?